J-Bockhofer/csvenum/README.md

 - Tuples : `()`

 - Array : `[]`

+Most software will export fields with nested commas with quotes, so a tuple would be "(1,2)".
+This is perfectly fine for the parser.

 Duplicate values in a column will be collected to an array that holds all corresponding variants.